The number of startups in India has risen significantly in recent years.

 Both Grasim and Idea are subsidiaries of Aditya Birla Group.
-They were one of the 11 entities that received a licence from the Reserve Bank of India (RBI).
+They were one of the 11 entities that received a license from the Reserve Bank of India (RBI).
 However, in 2019, Aditya Birla Payments Bank shut down its operations.

 So, what went wrong with Aditya Birla Payments Bank?

 Koinex was India’s first cryptocurrency exchange, started by Rakesh Yadav, Rahul Raj, and Aditya Naik in 2017.
-Koinex offered real-time trading of various cryptocurrencies, such as Bitcoin, Ethereum, and Ripple.
+Koinex offers real-time trading of various cryptocurrencies, such as Bitcoin, Ethereum, and Ripple.
 However, in 2019, they decided to shut down their operations in India.

 So, what went wrong with Koinex?

-In 2018, RBI instructed all banks to block crypto transactions and cut ties with individuals and businesses dealing in crypto trading.
+In 2018, RBI instructed all banks to block crypto transactions and cut ties with individuals and businesses in crypto trading.

 The final straw was a bill to ban all crypto-related transactions introduced by the Government of India in 2019.
 This resulted in people withdrawing from the crypto landscape, and Koinex had to shut down its platform.